 The Allocation Scheme aims to make sure properties are offered to the people most in need.
 Only households that have lived in the borough for at least three years and have a high priority for rehousing can join the Housing Register (the list of people waiting for housing).
 You must tell the truth on your housing application.
 Any failure to include relevant information, to hide material facts or to try to get housing through false information will be treated as fraud.
 The Council treats housing fraud seriously and will take legal action against applicants found to have committed fraud.

 If you are accepted onto the Housing Register, you will be awarded a number of points, according to your circumstances.
-A table showing the number of points allocated is on Number of points awarded and an explanation of terms used page.
+You can find a table showing the number of points allocated and an explanation of terms used below.

 What are my chances of being rehoused to social housing?